BirdiePeep/VRCAvatarActions/README.md

       - Enter - The base animation, it plays at the start
       - Exit - An optional animtion to play when exiting.
     - **IK Overrides** - Informs the avatar to disable certain IK controls over the avatar while the control is active.
+    - **Triggers (Advanced)** - Additional enter or exit conditions for this action.
+    - **Sub-Actions (Experimental)** - Supply any number of non-menu action sets.
+These actions will only activate if this control is also active.

 ## BUILDING

-Click the "Build Avatar Data" button in the root action set.
+Click the "Build Avatar Data" button on the Actions Descriptor object.

 Now you are ready to upload your avatar!